The Great Accordion Shortage

 In the Crafts area these charming children were selling jars of poisonous things and all manner of noxious plants and substances.
 Part of their sales patter was reeling off the efficacy of their wares by listing the number of people who’d dropped off the census since they’d begun making them and ‘disappeared’.
 The display was fascinating, I purchased two jars of hemlock preserve and a spike imbued with digitalis (I have an awkward neighbour).
 I do champion industry in the youth of today.
 Sardine (on the left) is of French origin, and is hoping to find a career in holistic medicine.

-On another stall were the Quedgeley Toad Balancers, who in my opinion, have become very elitist.
-They now have a uniform of white suits and have an air of superiority they’ve not earned.
+On another stall were the once-wonderful Quedgeley Toad Balancers, who in my opinion, have become very elitist.
+They now have a uniform of white suits and have an air of superiority they don’t deserve.
 By the time they performed in the arena, they were too far gone on pints of Matted Thatch to balance themselves, let alone toads.

 At the centre arena, we found the marvellous six-headed woman.
 Her name is Mary-Ann-Bette-Penelope-Violet-Colin.
 She’s the only six-headed woman in the UK with one male head.
 Bizarrely, the one thing that makes her unusual, is the head called Colin who saps the living energy out of you just by talking.
-Colin is a bellend.
+Colin is a traffic warden, against the girls wishes, and he is a bellend.
 Thus, the other five heads drank the refreshment tent out of vodka.

-Well, I’m back in the hedge now, the bats are asleep.
+Well, after a tiring and thrilling day, I’m back in the hedge now, the bats are asleep.
 They’ve enjoyed hanging about at the fayre with their local friends, but I don’t like them staying out too long.
 There’s a local gang by the bridges, and they are quite rebellious.
 It’s an early start for me tomorrow, I’m going to teach Shrieking Grade 1 at Gloucester College as a trial for a new teaching position.
-Wish me luck, and may a local goat stare at you for a long time.
+Wish me luck, and may a local goat stare at you for many minutes.